Artrajz/vits-simple-api/README.md

     model_path: D://model3/G_1000.pth
 ```

+- models_path: This is the models folder relative to the data directory, with the default value being "models".
+When auto_load is set to true, all models in the models_path directory will be loaded.

 #### Other Models

 After downloading the BERT model and emotion model, place them in the `data/bert` and `data/emotional` folders respectively.
 Find the corresponding names and insert them accordingly.